-The whole idea behind Savored Journeys is exploring and discovering great food and drink around the world.
-But what about all the delicious experiences you can have while at home?
-When you’re not out traveling and eating exotic foods, meals had at home should be just as savored.
+Savored Journeys is all about exploring and discovering great food and drink around the world, but we also encourage delicious experiences at home, too.
+When you’re not out traveling and eating exotic foods, why not prepare great meals at home and share them with friends!
 That’s why you should start you own Supper Club at home!

-I’ve participated in a number of supper clubs over the years (over 10 years to be exact).
+I’ve participated in a number of supper clubs over the years.
 All have been different in style, but most importantly, they’ve all been great fun.
-I’ve passed along my love for supper club to many of my friends along the way, encouraging them to start their own, to join mine or even just to live vicariously through the photos I post of delicious meals that have been served at my events.
-But I’m here to tell you — it’s incredibly easy to start your own club and given the low level of effort, the return on investment will far exceed your expectations.
+It’s incredibly easy to start your own supper club and the return on investment will far exceed your expectations.

 Let’s start with the basics.
 What is a supper club, anyway?